NICMx/rdap-server/database-changelog.md

 - In domain, nameserver and variant_name tables, if your unicode_name column is not populated, you need to populate it first.
 - If all your domains and nameservers are not using IDN, just copy the ldh_name column to unicode_name column, or better, just rename it.
 - If you have some IDNs domain and nameserver names in your database, populate the unicode_name column using u-label format.
-- Rdap-sql-provicer v1.4.1 only use the unicode_name column, the ldh_name column is not used anymore.
+- Rdap-sql-provider v1.4.1 only use the unicode_name column, the ldh_name column is not used anymore.

 If you meet the previous consideration, then just pick the migration queries fall-through from your current version of database schema.